sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 # Returns

-an array of `gobject::ParamSpec`* which should be freed after use or `None` if something went wrong
+An array of `gobject::ParamSpec`* which should be freed after use or `None` if something went wrong.
 <!-- trait TrackElementExt::fn lookup_child -->
 Looks up which `element` and `pspec` would be effected by the given `name`.
 If various contained elements have this property name you will get the first one, unless you